yxqd/luban/docs/why-luban.rst

 Developers who are tired of messy UI logic
 ------------------------------------------

-Luban has a intentionally limited, but clean and easy-to-use syntax, that is dedicated to the specification of user interfaces.
+Luban has an intentionally limited but clean and easy-to-use syntax that is dedicated to the specification of user interfaces.
 The design of luban encourages UI developers to write well-organized code.